hoffmangroup/segway/doc/segway.rst

 window during training.
 This modified 'mode' works according to the following rules:

-    1) In general, segway takes the highest nonzero label in a given window.
+    1) In general, segway takes the highest-count nonzero label in a given resolution-sized window to be the mode for that window.
     2) In the case of ties, segway takes the lowest nonzero label.
     3) Segway takes the mode to be 0 (no label) if and only if all elements of the window are 0.